 3.)
 Automate Savings

 4.)
-Remove yourself from notification regarding shopping and sales
+Remove yourself from notifications regarding shopping and sales

 5.)
 Live Below Your Means

-Having assessed your income level and your needs, you know your financial strength.
-Well, one method you can use to increase that strength level is to define your standard of living using a sum that is less than your current income.
+Well, one method you can use to increase that strength level is to define your living standard using a sum less than your current income.

 6.)
 Pay Bills On Time